How many hours can 16-year-olds work?

 Night-work rules are another layer added by states.
 Several states set curfews for 16-year-olds, limit work on school nights, or require earlier cutoff times than federal law.
 These curfews often affect dinner rushes and closing shifts in restaurants and retail.

-Federal law is straightforward: once a teen turns 16, the Department of Labor doesn’t limit how many hours they can work or what times of day they can work.
+Once a teen turns 16, the Department of Labor doesn’t limit how many hours they can work or what times of day they can work.
 The federal child labor rules for 16- and 17-year-olds focus on job duties, not hours, with restrictions applying only to hazardous tasks.

 Federal flexibility, however, often creates misunderstandings.
-Because federal rules allow unlimited hours, many managers assume they’re in the clear — but hour and timing limits almost always come from state or local law, not federal regulations.
+Because federal rules allow unlimited hours, many managers assume they’re in the clear—but hour and timing limits almost always come from state or local law, not federal regulations.

 Night-work rules add another layer of restrictions, especially on school nights or during busy evening shifts.